AlibabaCloudDocs/gpdb/intl.en-US/Quick Start/Create an instance.md

 # Create an instance {#concept_r32_mgr_52b .concept}

-You can create or purchase a HybridDB for PostgreSQL instance by using one of the following methods:
+You can create or purchase a AnalyticDB for PostgreSQL instance by using one of the following methods:

--   Create an instance in the HybridDB for PostgreSQL console.
+-   Create an instance in the AnalyticDB for PostgreSQL console.
--   Purchase an instance on the HybridDB for PostgreSQL Purchase Page.
+-   Purchase an instance on the AnalyticDB for PostgreSQL Purchase Page.

-This document describes the detailed steps for creating a HybridDB for PostgreSQL instance in the console.
+This document describes the detailed steps for creating a AnalyticDB for PostgreSQL instance in the console.

 ## Billing method {#section_k3g_knl_gfb .section}

-HybridDB for PostgreSQL only supports the **Pay-As-You-Go** method.
+AnalyticDB for PostgreSQL only supports the **Pay-As-You-Go** method.

 ## Prerequisites {#section_jy4_lnl_gfb .section}